fluid-cloudnative/fluid/docs/en/samples/dataset_scaling.md

   Normal  Succeed  2m2s  AlluxioRuntime  Runtime scaled out. current replicas: 2, desired replicas: 2.
 ```

-**Scale-down Dataset**
+**Scale-in Cache Runtime**

-Similar to scale-up, the number of workers in the Runtime can also scale-down using `kubectl scale`.
+Similar to scale-out, the number of workers in the Runtime can also scale-in using `kubectl scale`.
 ```
 $ kubectl scale alluxioruntime hbase --replicas=1
 alluxioruntime.data.fluid.io/hbase scaled
 ```

-After successful execution of the above command, **if no application is trying to access the dataset currently**, then the Runtime scale-down will be triggered.
+After successful execution of the above command, **if no application is trying to access the dataset currently**, then the Cache Runtime scale-in will be triggered.

 Runtime Workers that exceed the specified number of `replicas` will be stopped:
 ```